tejavarma-aln/Smart-sign/README.md

 **Get Started**

-1)Download required files(smartSignature.txt ans smartsign.exe)
+1)Download required files(smartSignature.txt ans SmartSign.exe)

 2)Place all the files in tally working directory

 3)Load the |smartSignature.txt|  file in tally as normal TDL

-4)Run |Smartsign.exe|  Application and sign with mouse then click save button
+4)Run |SmartSign.exe|  Application and sign with mouse then click save button

 5)Singurate will be saved as an image in the application folder